torstenfeld/um-dumpcreator/README.md

 * none so far

 ## Changelog
+### 1.2.0.16
+* added logging to %temp%\dumpconfigurator\dc-debug.log
+* renamed variable for 'extended' button from $ButtonAvira to $ButtonExtended
+* changed ini key from WdtPath to WdtPath64 / WdtPath86 depending on os and process architecture

 ### 1.1.0.14
 * added support for x86 dump creation on x64 OS depending on process architecture